exercism/tooling-invoker/README.md

-# Tooling invoker
+# Tooling Invoker
 ![Tests](https://github.com/exercism/tooling-invoker/workflows/Tests/badge.svg)
 [![Maintainability](https://api.codeclimate.com/v1/badges/c203fecce87e38343289/maintainability)](https://codeclimate.com/github/exercism/tooling-invoker/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/c203fecce87e38343289/test_coverage)](https://codeclimate.com/github/exercism/tooling-invoker/test_coverage)

 ## Local Setup

 The production version of this code uses `runc`.
 This only works on Linux and not within Docker.
 However, there is a local version available which runs off a locally checked out piece of tooling.
-The Dockerfile in this repo has the Ruby Test Runner bundled with it.

 To use this, do the following:
 - Clone a tooling repo to the directory parallel for this (e.g. `ruby-test-runner`)